kendallt13/kendallt13/README.md

 ### Skills
 * Hard Working
-* Perseverence
+* Perseverance to get past obstacles
-* Team collaboration
+* Team collaboration both on and off the volleyball court
+* Dedicated to getting better in all aspects
+* Open-minded to trying new ideas and understanding new perspectives